Sound Blaster: Sound Blaster 2.0, CT1350

 The final revision of the original Sound Blaster, the Sound Blaster 2.0 was released in October 1991, CT1350, added support for "auto-init" DMA, which assisted in producing a continuous loop of double-buffered sound output.
 Similar to version 1.0 and 1.5, it used a 1-channel 8-bit DAC.
-However, the maximum sampling rate was increased to 44kHz for playback, and 15kHz for record.
+However, the maximum sampling rate was increased to 44 kHz for playback, and 15 kHz for record.
 The DSP's MIDI UART was upgraded to full-duplex and offered time stamping features, but was not yet compatible with the MPU-401 interface used by professional MIDI equipment.
 The Sound Blaster 2.0's PCB-layout used more highly integrated components, both shrinking the board's size and reducing manufacturing cost.

 Owners of previous revision Sound Blaster boards could upgrade their board by purchasing the V2.00 DSP chip from Creative Labs, and swapping the older DSP V1.0x with the newer replacement.
 The upgraded board gained the auto-init DMA and new MIDI capabilities of the Sound Blaster 2.0 but not the expanded sampling rates.
 The upgrade was necessary for full compatibility with the Windows 3.0 Multimedia Extensions upgrade.

 Sound Blaster MCV, CT5320

-Sound Blaster MCV, CT5320, was a version created for IBM PS/2 model 50 and higher and their ISA-incompatible Micro Channel architecture.
+Sound Blaster MCV, CT5320, was a version created for IBM PS/2 Model 50 and higher and their ISA-incompatible Micro Channel architecture.
 The MCV Sound Blaster has some issues outputting audio while running on PS/2s with CPUs running faster than 16 MHz.
 However, the joystick interface is still inoperable on PS/2s it was designed for due to the slow-speed Schottky chips that have been installed.
 None of these timing issues affect the Yamaha YM3812.
 Some of the MCV Sound Blasters were released with faster Schottkys which eradicated some of the problems.